stevenfarless/Epic-Adventure/README.md

 )
 ```

-> The crossroad menu is auto-built from the keys of `BASE_ENCOUNTERS` (plus the campfire encounter when the player name is `marcus`).
+> The crossroad menu is auto-built from the keys of `BASE_ENCOUNTERS`.
 No extra wiring needed.

 ### Tweak difficulty